3207-P – Prohibition of Harassment, Intimidation, and Bullying

 Step 7: Support for the Targeted Student

-No NWESD 189 employee, student, or volunteer may engage in reprisal or retaliation against a targeted student, witness, or other person who brings forward information about an alleged act of harassment, intimidation or bullying.
+No NWESD 189 employee, student, or volunteer may engage in reprisal or retaliation against a targeted student, witness, or other person who brings forward information about an alleged act of harassment, intimidation, or bullying.
 Retaliation is prohibited and will result in appropriate discipline.

-- OSPI Equity and Civil Rights Office
+- OSPI Equity and Civil Rights Office (for discrimination complaints)

 - Washington State Human Rights Commission